casanova-lab/BPHunter/README.md

 - RNA splicing, as a necessary step for protein-coding gene expression in eukaryotic cells, operates its spliceosome mostly within introns to define the exon-intron boundaries and hence the coding sequences.
 Introns probably harbor a substantially larger number of pathogenic mutations than has so far been appreciated.

-- Intronic branchpoint (BP) is recognized by spliceosome in the beginning of the splicing process, and constitutes a vulnerability of splicing by its potential mutations.
+- Intronic branchpoint (BP) is recognized by the spliceosome at the beginning of the splicing process, and constitutes a vulnerability of splicing by its potential mutations.
 BP mutations may potentially result in aberrant splicing consequences (exon skiping, intron retention), which could be deleterious.

 - We developed BPHunter as a genome-wide computational approach to systematically detect intronic variants that may disrupt BP recognition in NGS data, in an efficient and informative manner.
 Its single-line command that can be easily implemented into NGS analysis.
 We also provided a [BPHunter webserver](http://hgidsoft.rockefeller.edu/BPHunter) for users with less computational expertise.